Can I protect my home from care fees?

 The upper threshold is £24,000 for home care or £50,000 for residential care in Wales, £35,000 in Scotland, and £23,250 in Northern Ireland.

-The crucial point to note is the means test cannot include the value of your home if you are still going to live there.
+The crucial point to note is that the means test cannot include the value of your home if you are still going to live there.

 The person caring for you can also claim carer’s allowance, which can help to cover their time or expenses like fuel.